HillZhang1999/MuCGEC/README.en.md

 English | [简体中文](README.md)

 ## News
++ We have uploaded the full MuCGEC dataset to this [link](https://github.com/HillZhang1999/MuCGEC/tree/main/data/MuCGEC) and opened a leaderboard at [Tianchi Platform](https://tianchi.aliyun.com/dataset/dataDetail?dataId=131328#4), welcome to submit your results!

 + We have released a part of MuCGEC dataset at [Tianchi Platform](https://tianchi.aliyun.com/dataset/dataDetail?dataId=131328), welcome to download and test!

 ## Citation